Stephanie Miller: Stephanie Miller's Happy Hour podcast

 On September 12, 2014, Miller began Stephanie Miller's Happy Hour podcast, released weekly via paid subscription.
 This uncensored show of original content features many of the regulars and guests from her radio show, and other celebrities and comedians, typically consuming alcohol (as with any other happy hour) while they chat.
 Video versions of the Happy Hour are also available.
 The concept was suggested by Travis Bone, one of Miller's producers, who thought listeners might like to hear and see what it's like to be at a party at Stephanie's house.
-It also debuted on the Billboard charts on February 18, 2015 at #2, and was dubbed by Billboard as its "Hot Shot Debut".
+It also debuted on the Billboard charts on February 18, 2015, at No. 2, and was dubbed by Billboard as its "Hot Shot Debut".
 The Best of Stephanie Miller's Happy Hour, Volume 2, released in November 2015, repeated the feat.

 Sexy Liberal!
 Of Me I Sing book release

 In 2016, Miller released Sexy Liberal!
 Of Me I Sing, a combination of memoir and political humor.
-It was initially released as an e-book where it immediately became #1 on Amazon in political, humor, and memoirs, and later was released in paperback.
+It was initially released as an ebook where it immediately became No. 1 on Amazon in political, humor, and memoirs, and later was released in paperback.